Answers to the most popular questions you may have concerning your wedding photography.

 "I don’t look good in photos - will you airbrush me?"
 YOU don’t look good in photos?
 Why do you think I spend my life hiding BEHIND a camera?
 Most people don’t feel comfortable in front of a camera, which is why I usually suggest a pre-wedding shoot a few weeks before your wedding.
 This gives us a chance to chat about any final details and plans for the day as well as giving you the opportunity to learn a few simple poses to help you relax and look great on your wedding day.
 The biggest differences between a snapshot and a professional photograph where you look great are in the way the couple are lit and posed.
 My view on ‘airbrushing’ is that if something is a permanent part of you it stays, but if it’s a temporary thing, then I will do my best to hide or remove it.
 Every single couple who have had a pre-wedding shoot tell me that it really made a difference and, having seen the results before the wedding, it helped them to trust me and relax on the day (although, most brides tell me that the groom suddenly starts practising some of the poses every time they pass a mirror - sorry, but I can’t help you with that one :) )

 "If I want to book you, what’s the next step?”
-To secure your date, all that I need is a signed contract and a booking fee, which is non-refundable.
+To secure your date, all that I need is a signed contract and a booking fee of just £300, which is non-refundable.
 As soon as I have both of these I will stop taking any enquiries for your date.
 Without them, I am unable to hold any dates.
-Booking fees for weddings within eighteen months is set at 50% of the total fee, and £300 for weddings which are more than eighteen months away.
-Your balance isn’t due until eight weeks before your wedding.

 “Once I book you, what happens next?”
 If you’re on Facebook, Twitter, Google+ or Instagram, I would love it if you add me as I find that they are perfect for keeping in touch with my brides and grooms.
 I regularly post new shots on all of these sites and they’re great for sharing ideas with each other.
 Usually, by the time your wedding day arrives, we know each other very well and the rapport that is essential to getting great shots is already there between us.
 As soon as you've booked me, I will begin planning for your wedding day.
 This includes checking where the sun will be throughout the day, to ensure we get the best light for your shots (I know this one may sound strange, but great light is the key to any successful shot and it's my job to ensure that we get the most out of it).
 Approximately twelve weeks before your wedding I will be in touch to arrange your pre-wedding posing tutorial shoot (if one has been booked) and discuss where we’re going and what we’ll do.
 Two weeks before the ceremony, I would really appreciate a list of any group shots or ‘must-haves’ you would like.
 This is a very personal thing and every bride is different - I’ve been given lists of anywhere between one and twenty-eight groups (remember - more group shots = less time for bridal portraits of you both, but it’s your day so it’s all up to you)